Pageant of the Masters Brings Art to Life

 Pageant of the Masters is a one-of-a-kind theatrical performance art show that brings famous works of art to life.
 Held outside at the Irvine Bowl in Laguna Beach, California, the Pageant combines live performances and stunning visual arts, recreating famous masterpieces using real people as living paintings, sculptures and other works of art.

-At the Art Colony show, the performers are carefully costumed and made up to look exactly like their counterparts in the original works.
+At all Pageant of the Masters shows, the performers are carefully costumed and made up to look exactly like their counterparts in the original works.
 Most of the time I could not tell the difference, even with binoculars (bring your own or rent a pair at the venue).

 The result is truly magical.

-In addition to the tableaux vivants (“living pictures”), the Pageant also features a live orchestra, original music, and a narration that provides context for each piece.
-I do not know art history so the narration was key for me as the show took us from Monet through the more contemporary works of art of the Harlem Renaissance, and closed with DaVinci’s “The Last Supper.”
+In addition to the tableaux vivants (“living pictures”), the Pageant also features a live orchestra, original music, and narration that provides context for each piece.
+I do not follow fashion history so the narration was key for me as the show took us from royal courts to modern catwalks.

 Midway through the show, the audience got a behind-the-scenes look at how the living pictures are created and that was fascinating.

-This festival of performing art is celebrating its 90th anniversary, is 90 minutes long and is performed nightly from July to September.
+This festival of performing art is 90 minutes long and is performed nightly from July to September.

 In short: the Pageant of the Masters is worth it.
 It’s a must-see, unique and unforgettable experience that I can’t stop talking about.
-Can’t wait to see what next year’s show will be.
+I look forward to it every year now.

 Local Artist Participation